 - Central to our curriculum design, is an expectation of well thought out quality first teaching and learning, delivered by all.
 Teaching staff use our curriculum progression document and planning format to ensure that learning is sequenced so that children build knowledge and skills over time – both building skills and knowledge within the year group curriculum, but also building on, and making connections with, prior knowledge from other years in school.
 Staff identify the ‘key knowledge’ that they want the children to learn during the course of the unit and then ensure there are plenty of opportunities for the children to practice and apply this knowledge in a range of different contexts, so that they achieve deep, long term learning.

 - Strong learning behaviours are essential in order for children to be equipped to be successful in life.
-We have created a culture in school of children as ‘Wimborne Learners’ and our six key learning behaviours thread through every learning experience in school.
+We have created a culture in school of children as ‘Wimborne Learners’ through our Learning Rangers and our six key learning behaviours thread through every learning experience in school.
 Children regularly reflect on how these learning behaviours enable them to be successful learners.

 - In order for the children to acquire the key knowledge, we teach the foundation subjects as ‘units’ of work.
-This is discreet teaching of each subject and each unit lasts for 2 weeks.
-Subjects taught in two weekly units are History, Geography, Art, DT and ICT.
-Subjects taught weekly are PSHE (using Jigsaw Scheme), Science, R.E/Music and P.E.
-The children use knowledge organisers and teachers assess the children’s skills at the end of a unit using quizzes.
+This is discreet teaching of each subject and each unit lasts for a half term.
+Subjects taught in half termly units are History, Geography, Art, DT.
+Subjects taught weekly are PSHE (using Jigsaw Scheme), Science, R.E, Music, Computing and P.E.
+The children use Learning Journeys and teachers assess the children’s skills at the end of a unit using quizzes.
 The data is then recorded on subject assessment trackers.